Evolution of networks with multiple junctions: Open problems

 \item {\em Behavior when a region collapses.}\\ The singularities when a whole region collapses and then vanishes are the most difficult to deal with, in particular because the curvature is unbounded.
 We are not able, at the moment, to give a complete picture of the behavior of the evolving network, getting close to the singular time.
-A couple of conjectures are stated in Problems~\ref{ooo112} and~\ref{ooo113}, in particular, we expect that the non--collapsing curves ``exiting'' from the collapsing regions (and converging to the concurring curves at the new multi--point of the limit network) have locally uniformly bounded curvature during the flow and that, anyway, such singularities are actually all Type I singularities, see Remark~\ref{T1} (in other words, the curvature flow of embedded networks does not develop Type~II singularities).\\ Anyway, hypothetically admitting the possibility of Type~II singularities, one is led to consider and try to analyze/classify also Type~II blow--up limits (see~\cite[Section~7]{mannovtor}), which are actually ``eternal'' curvature flows of regular networks (for instance, the ``translating'' ones, see~\cite[Section~5.2]{mannovtor}, that possibly coincide with them).
+A couple of conjectures are stated in Problems~\ref{ooo112} and~\ref{ooo113}, in particular, we expect that the non--collapsing curves ``exiting'' from the collapsing regions (and converging to the concurring curves at the new multi--point of the limit network) have locally uniformly bounded curvature during the flow and that, anyway, such singularities are actually all Type~I singularities, see Remark~\ref{T1} (in other words, the curvature flow of embedded networks does not develop Type~II singularities).\\ Anyway, hypothetically admitting the possibility of Type~II singularities, one is led to consider and try to analyze/classify also Type~II blow--up limits (see~\cite[Section~7]{mannovtor}), which are actually ``eternal'' curvature flows of regular networks (for instance, the ``translating'' ones, see~\cite[Section~5.2]{mannovtor}, that possibly coincide with them).

 \item {\em Classification of shrinkers.}\\ Several questions (also of independent interest) arise in trying to classify the (embedded) regular shrinkers.
-Such a classification is complete for shrinkers with at most two triple junctions~\cite{balhausman,balhausman2}, or for the shrinkers with a single bounded region~\cite{chen_guo,chenguo,schnurerlens,balhausman}, see the following figure.
+Such a classification is complete for shrinkers with at most two triple junctions~\cite{balhausman,balhausman2,balhausman3}, or for the shrinkers with a single bounded region~\cite{chen_guo,chenguo,schnurerlens,balhausman}, see the following figure.

-A lot of numerical computations, partial results and conjectures can be found in~\cite{haettenschweiler}.\\ We mention the very natural question whether there exist regular shrinkers with more than five unbounded halflines.
+A lot of numerical computations, partial results and conjectures can be found in~\cite{haettenschweiler}.
+We mention the very natural question whether there exist regular shrinkers with more than five halflines.
+Moreover, interesting stability/instability results were recently obtained in~\cite{Chang}.